How to Set Manual DHCP and a Static IP Address on an iPad or iPhone

 - Tap on “Settings” and then tap on “General”

-- Tap the “Static” tab and enter network appropriate DHCP/static IP information
+- Tap the “Static” tab

-- Close out of Settings and launch Safari or another network app to confirm connectivity
+- Close out of Settings, and launch Safari or another network app to confirm connectivity

 Settings are applied automatically after all the information is typed in, if you need an easy to remember DNS try using Google’s 8.8.8.8 server, which is fast, efficient, and has very high reliability.